 “Purple hair, tattoos and no slippers…”

 I know that makes a big difference.
-Health is the thing we take for granted, until it lets us down.
+Health is the thing we take for granted until it lets us down.
 But if you are still fit, there are no limits.
 Nobody should be put in a pigeon hole and told they are old and finished.
 It’s for us to decide!

 Some people are happy to be conventional.
-Yet I have taken the slightly unconventional path myself.
+Yet, I have taken the slightly unconventional path myself.
 I had a small tattoo on my back when I was 70.

-Some of my friends joined a motor cycle club, and went off on adventures.
+Some of my friends joined a motorcycle club and went off on adventures.
 Another couple took off for Europe in a van.
 Most of my older friends travel as much as they can, or as much as their income allows.

 But remember the way it was?
 Both my grandmothers wore aprons in the house.
-Big flowered ones and all enveloping.
-They kept their teeth in a glass by the bed, and had no interest in fashion or make up, that was way out of their sphere.
+Big-flowered ones and all enveloping.
+They kept their teeth in a glass by the bed, and had no interest in fashion or makeup, that was way out of their sphere.

-If you reached fifty you were old.
+If you reached fifty, you were old.
 They cooked and polished and sewed.
 They knitted themselves into oblivion, the clack of needles drowned everything.
-They didn’t drive, and they listened to the radio for entertainment, or went to the cinema.
+They didn’t drive, and they listened to the radio for entertainment or went to the cinema.

 Holidays were not to foreign ports, but mostly to a small seaside place.
 In our case not far from where we lived.
 One grandmother worked for a few years, but mostly they didn’t.
 Even my mother was ‘not allowed’ to work as it was a reflection of the husband’s earning capacity.

-When I was in my forties I made a pact with my best friend that we would ‘grow old disgracefully’.
+When I was in my forties, I made a pact with my best friend that we would ‘grow old disgracefully’.

 I have tried to keep my side of the bargain, hope she is too.
-I even went to a Purple hat dinner for ladies who like to have fun, I have been to rock concerts, I swap favourite pop music ‘likes’ with the grandchildren, read avidly everything I can.
+I even went to a Purple Hat dinner for ladies who like to have fun, I have been to rock concerts, I swap favourite pop music ‘likes’ with the grandchildren, read avidly everything I can.
 I do not wear slippers, have never owned any.
 I have no frilly apron, (but I do have one with the ‘Two fat ladies’ on it)!

 A few of my teeth might come out like the stars, but do not reside anywhere but in my mouth.
 Nothing is off limits I am willing to try anything.
 Have had slightly purple hair, streaks, blonde bits, curls and now have hair that is nothing like the hair I was born with, and certainly not like it should be at this age.

 Life is a challenge as we exist now on a vastly reduced income, we have known the high life, now it’s the exact reverse.
-Yet we still get the most out of life on a budget.
-I am happy to have friends from all walks of life, and all ages.
+However, we still get the most out of life on a budget.
+I am happy to have friends from all walks of life and all ages.
 Being able to communicate with different generations is a worthwhile skill.
 Keep an open mind.
 Don’t be afraid to try something new.